U.S. Citizenship Application (Form N-400)

 - Free Eligibility Quiz Included!

-Immigration Direct is not affiliated with the United States government, is not a law firm, and is not a substitute for an attorney or law firm.
+Immigration Direct is not affiliated with the U.S. Government, is not a law firm nor a substitute for an attorney or law firm.
 Blank forms can be downloaded for free from the official government site.
 Purchase price does not include application or filing fees that may be charged by any U.S. government agency, including without limitation the USCIS.
-We help you complete your application quickly and correctly, offer an affordable alternative to attorneys, provide phone support, and automatically generate all the forms you need for your application - ready for you to submit to USCIS.
+We help you complete your application quickly and accurately, provide phone support, and automatically generate all the forms you need for your application - ready for you to submit to USCIS.

 Citizenship Application Form N400 is used for obtaining US Citizenship (naturalization).